Get started by searching below:

 Can bedsores cause sepsis?

 Yes.
-Sepsis develops when the body tries too hard to fight infection.
-A stage 4 bedsore can trigger the infections that lead to sepsis.
+Sepsis occurs when the body’s response to an infection damages its own tissues and organs.
+A stage 4 bedsore can introduce bacteria that lead to serious infections, potentially triggering sepsis.

 Patients can live for months or even years after developing a stage 4 bedsore.
 Factors such as proper medical care and preventing complications can help patients live longer.